Venkatesh-admin/Book_management_system/README.md

 ## Overview

-The Book Management System is a FastAPI application designed for managing book information,user reviews,summarization of book summary using GROQ API of llam3 model and generating book recommendations based on user genres and ratings using k-Nearest Neighbour.
+The Book Management System is a FastAPI application designed for managing book information,user reviews,**summarization of book summary** using **GROQ API of llam3 model** and generating book **recommendations based on user genres and ratings using k-Nearest Neighbour**.
 It integrates with a PostgreSQL database and uses a machine learning model for recommendations.

 ## Folder Structure